Rubelium/leburc-website/README.md

 - Runs the app in the development mode.
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-  - The page will reload if you make edits.
+  - The page will automatically reload if you make edits.

 ### `yarn build`